stanislawbartkowski/javahotel/README.md

 * Copy your hive-site.xml file to lib subdirectory (very important !)
 * Modify bin/soozie and bin/scoord script according to your environment.

+# Execution

+## How it works
+The solution transfers data from source table to target hive table in Parquet format.
+Two-hop approach is implemented: data is loaded into staging table in text format and then target Parquet table is updated or created if not exists.
+Data is loaded in incremental mode.
+Firstly the maximum value of **P_ID** column in target Hive table is calculated.
+Then only rows where **P_ID** is greater than max are selected and loaded to staging table.
+If no new data is discovered, the target table is not modified.
+Only new rows are inserted.
+The solution is unable to recognize updated or deleted rows.

+## Solution description

+The following Oozie tasks are used: shell, sqoop and hive2.

+The workflow contains the following steps:
+9. preparelast.sh, shell action.
+Check if target Hive table **P_DATABASE**.**P_TABLE** exists.
+If yes than retrieves the maximum value of **P_ID** column.
+Both information, maximum value and existence of target table, are returned as KEY=VALUE pairs according to shell action specification. preparelast.sh script logs information in HDFS /tmp/loadfile file.
+9. sqoop action.
+Selects data from RDMS **P_TABLE** table.
+Only rows **P_ID** > maximum are extracted.
+Data is loaded into Hive **S_STAGETABLE** as text file.
+9. Oozie switch action regarding if Hive target table exists or not
+9. If table does not exists execute CREATE **P_DATABASE**.**PTABLE** STORED AS PARQUET AS SELECT * FROM **S_STAGETABLE**
+9. If table is already created execute INSERT INTO **P_DATABASE**.**PTABLE** SELECT * FROM **S_STAGETABLE**

+# Testing

 # Testing